foldda/charian/README.md

 **Compared to XML and JSON**

+> The space from XML/JSON is like a wallet, where it has places specifically defined for holding cards, notes, and coins; whilst the space from RDA is like an enormous shelf, where you can place anything at anywhere in the unlimited space that is provided.

+RDA is specifically designed to avoid targetting a certain data model and having to define and maintain a schema.
+Such design is reflected by the structure of RDA's encoded storage space, the way of addressing a location in the space, and the supported data types[^5].

-RDA has multi-dimensional array storage space that is dynamically expandable, that is, the size of each dimension and the number of dimensions can be increased or decreased as required, like an elastic bag.
+[^5]: First, RDA has multi-dimensional array storage space that is dynamically expandable, that is, the size of each dimension and the number of dimensions can be increased or decreased as required, like an elastic bag.
 This is in contrast to the ‘fixed’ hierarchical space provided by schema-based encodings, like XML or JSON, which is restricted by a predefined data mode, like a rigid, fix-shaped box.

-RDA uses integer-based indexes for addressing the storage locations in its multi-dimensional array storage space, which means, and combination of non-negative integers is a valid address referring to a valid storage location in the space.
+Second, RDA uses integer-based indexes for addressing the storage locations in its multi-dimensional array storage space, which means, and combination of non-negative integers is a valid address referring to a valid storage location in the space.
 This is in contrast to XML and JSON, the address for accessing a storage location is a ‘path’ that has to be ‘validated’ against a pre-defined schema.

-The other difference between RDA and XML/JSON is the allowed "data types".
-RDA has defined a very generalized data type: the value stored at a location is called a “value expression” of the referred data and such an expression can only be a string[^5]; whilst XML and JSON attempt to define and include every possible data types and a data values stored at a location must conform with what has been defined in the schema.
+Third, RDA assumes all data (of any type) can be 'expressed as a string' and a value stored at a location (referred as “a data's value expression”) can only be a string; whilst XML and JSON attempt to define and include every possible data types and a data values stored at a location must conform with what has been defined in the schema.

-[^5]:  Charian encoding assumes all data (of any type) can be 'expressed as a string'.
-This means an RDA storage location is more tolerant for storing data, as long as the data can be converted to a string, and cunningly Charian has left its clients to bear this assumption and the responsibility of the data-type conversion.

-> In an analogy, the space from XML/JSON is like a wallet, where it has places specifically defined for holding cards, notes, and coins; whilst the space from RDA is like an enormous shelf, where you can place anything at anywhere in the unlimited space that is provided.

-But perhaps the most interesting and unique property of RDA is the **recursiveness** of its storage space.
-The multi-dimensional array structure is homogenous, and there can be only one 'unified' data type, so each sub-dimension in the space is itself a multi-dimensional space that has the same structure as its containing (parent dimension) space, and can be used in the same way.
-The recursiveness of the multi-dimensional space allows an arbitrarily complex data structure and its sub-components to be recursively decomposed and stored in the provided space.
+Inheritively from RDA's schemaless design, the encoding is simpler, more space-efficient, and configuration-free compared to XML and JSON.
+But perhaps the most interesting and unique property of RDA is the **recursiveness** of the storage space: the multi-dimensional array structure is homogenous, and there can be only one 'unified' data type, so a sub-dimension in the space is itself a multi-dimensional space that has the same structure as its containing (parent dimension) space, and can be used in the same way.
+The recursiveness of the multi-dimensional space allows an arbitrarily complex data structure to be (recursively) decomposed into sub-components and be stored int the dimensions and their sub-dimensions from the provided space.

 ### The product - Charian API

-You may find an RDA-encoded string not very friendly, especially when it contains lots of data elements and has many dimensions, and that is where the Charian API comes to play.
-Charian hides away the RDA encoding decoding details, and presents an intuitive, easy-to-use programming interface for a client to utilize the flexible storage features an RDA formatted string provides, and more importantly, to be able to participate in UDT.
+You may find an RDA-encoded string not very eyeball-friendly, especially when it contains lots of data elements and has many dimensions, and that is where the Charian API comes to play.
+Charian hides away the RDA encoding decoding details, and presents an intuitive, easy-to-use programming interface for a client to utilize the storage space that RDA encoding provides, for being able to participate in UDT.

-The Rda class and the IRda interface from the API are implemented with methods and properties for UDT-oriented operations[^6], and from a client's perspective, it only needs to deal with a simple, easy-to-access storage space, which is also serializable, through the API, it does not have to know or to deal with the RDA encoding at all.
+The **Rda class** and the **IRda interface** from the API are implemented with methods and properties for UDT-oriented operations[^6], and from a client's perspective, it only needs to deal with a simple, easy-to-access storage space, which is also serializable, through the API.
+A Charian client does not have to know or to deal with the RDA encoding at all.

 [^6]: The description and examples are given in C# syntax, but the illustrated methods can be easily translated to the Python and Java implementations which are also provided in this repo, and have identical functions.